Assignment: Pricing US Treasury Bill (CUSIP: 912796Y45) – A Comprehensive Assignment Guide

 It is a standardized measure that compares short-term yields with bond yields, making it easier for investors to assess relative returns.

 Effective Annualized Yield (EAY) is a true annual rate of return that accounts for the compounding effect throughout the year.
-It is especially useful for comparing investments with different compounding intervals.
+It is especially useful for comparing investments with different compounding intervals, such as corporate bonds.

 EAY = (1 + (FaceValue - PurchasePrice) / PurchasePrice)^(365 / Days to Maturity) - 1